“By Way of The Funk”(2024)

 From the 2023 Moving… Beyond Forward

-Returning to the Perelman Theater in December 2024 with a program, “Our Voices, Our Choices…This Is Us!” in many ways prepared the audience to speak on the work of choreography that informs about what the channels for civilized society educate on evenly with difficult topics.
-The form of language through dance and interpretation of a theme borrows from Contemporary Art.
-Ethnographic research into titles like “An Acceptance for Necessary Endings,” in a means of cultural recognition and, an historical movement we have never seen before, “A Movement For Five,” taken from the history of black and brown people in terms of social justice, and injustice might we add.
-And the study of movement, looking at the liberty of these channels through PHILADANCO! for influence as well as Jazz in America with Somi Music.
+Return to the Perelman Theater, December 2024 for Philadanco!, “Our Voices, Our Choices…This Is Us!” in many ways prepared the audience to discuss the work of choreography that channels a civil movement and educates audiences on Black American heritage.
+The language of dance digests the theme of museums in that collections now speak to wider audiences, diversity of artists shown, and whose audience belongs.
+Ethnographic research into titles like “An Acceptance for Necessary Endings,” unfolds a means of a cultural personality in music used, to completely transfer an emotional arch.
+In the way I have never seen before, “A Movement For Five,” took a look from the Black American history that scar of inequality for black and brown people in terms of social justice, and injustice so clearly took shape.
+And the study of movement, looking at the liberty of these channels through PHILADANCO! for influence as well as, “By Way of The Funk.”

 “An Acceptance of Necessary Endings,” by Martha Nichols

-The music of Laura Mvula was influential in the sound, and following the influence into other media, such as the influence of music videos.
+The music of Laura Mvula was influential in the sound, and background which brought in other media, such as the influence of a music video.
 While, in my immediate reaction to the performance I was transported by a stylistic choice in costuming, beautifully well-lit, to communicate a Bollywood interlude of dance and singing, and pure joy.

 EVERYTHING CONTROVERSIAL